Blackburn B-2: Operational history

-Blackburn chose to market the B-2 primarily towards the military trainer market.
+Blackburn chose to market the B-2 primarily as a military trainer.
 For this purpose, the prototype B-2 was shipped to Lisbon for evaluation by Portugal during September 1932.
 Although the aircraft reportedly performed well in this evaluation and drew some favourable comments from the reviewing officials, the Portuguese had a preference for a tandem cockpit layout, and ultimately opted to procure the rival de Havilland Tiger Moth trainer instead.

-To raise the B-2's profile amongst the general public and potential buyers, numerous aircraft were participated in various air races and aerobatic displays to demonstrate its capabilities.
-In the Grimsby News Race of June 1933, one B-2 piloted by T. Neville Stack was able to secure second place, having attained an average speed of 93 mph; during the Kings Cup air race of July 1934, another, piloted by H. M. David, came in second place with an average speed of 112.75 mph.
+To raise the B-2's profile amongst the general public and potential buyers, aircraft participated in many air races and aerobatic displays to demonstrate its capabilities.
+In the Grimsby News Race of June 1933, a B-2 piloted by T. Neville Stack won second place, having attained an average speed of 93 mph; during the Kings Cup air race of July 1934, another, piloted by H. M. David, came in second with an average speed of 112.75 mph.

-The B-2 would not ever become a successful export product amongst the various international military airwings, however, Blackburn opted to continue production of the type to equip various civilian flying schools across the United Kingdom that were increasingly being engaged in the training of pilots for the Royal Air Force under the RAF expansion scheme.
-Several of these B-2 equipped flying schools were actually owned by Blackburn, such as those at Brough Aerodrome and London Air Park, Hanworth.
+The B-2 never became a successful export product to foreign air forces, but Blackburn continued production of the type to equip the civilian flying schools across the United Kingdom which were increasingly used for the training of pilots for the Royal Air Force under the RAF expansion scheme.
+Several of these B-2-equipped flying schools were actually owned by Blackburn, such as those at Brough Aerodrome and London Air Park, Hanworth.
 A total of 42 B-2s, including the prototype, were produced, with production continuing until 1937.

-The final three B-2s were sold to the Air Ministry and promptly issued to the Brough flying school, where they were operated in RAF markings.
+The final three B-2s were sold to the Air Ministry and promptly posted to Brough flying school, where they operated in RAF markings.

-On the outbreak of the Second World War, all of the B-2s based at Hanworth were moved to Brough, where the two training schools merged, becoming No. 4 Elementary Flying Training School.
-The school at Brough continued to be operated by Blackburn while its aircraft continuing to operate under civilian registrations (although they were repainted with wartime training markings with yellow fuselages, camouflaged wings and RAF roundels).
+On the outbreak of the Second World War, all the B-2s based at Hanworth were moved to Brough, where the two training schools merged, becoming No. 4 Elementary Flying Training School.
+The school at Brough continued to be operated by Blackburn, and its aircraft retained civilian registrations (although they were repainted with wartime training markings with yellow fuselages, camouflaged wings and RAF roundels).
 During February 1942, the remaining aircraft were transferred to the RAF, where they were assigned to the Air Training Corps (ATC).
-However, the ATC did not typically fly the type, instead opting to use their B-2s as instructional airframes.
+However, the ATC typically opted to use their B-2s as instructional airframes, rather than as operational aircraft.
 Several of these airframes would still be used for instruction purposes over 20 years later.